 Those suffering from nausea or mouth ulcers may also find cardamom to be helpful.
 It is known to be a good cure for weakness in general.
 Some practitioners of Ayurevda also advise its use for treating infection of the urinary tract.

 Cardamom is said to assist in balancing all three 'doshas' in the human body (vata, pitta and kapha).
 For this reason, it is termed as a "tridoshic”.
-A small quantity of cardamom is especially beneficial in balancing "kapha”, which
+A small quantity of cardamom is especially beneficial in balancing "kapha”, which governs the structure of the body and protects it.

 Add some fragrance to your kitchen and try these aromatic recipes: